From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Experiments

-{ \bf InterHand 2.6M~\citep{moon2020interhand2}} features both precise human (H) and machine (M) 3D pose and mesh annotations, encompassing 1.36 million frames for training and 850,000 frames for testing. { \bf Re:InterHand~\citep{moon2024dataset}} consists of 739K video-based images and 493K frame-based images from third-person viewpoints, and 147K video-based images from egocentric viewpoints. { \bf COCO WholeBody~\citep{jin2020whole}} extends the COCO dataset~\citep{lin2014microsoft} by adding comprehensive whole-body annotations.
+The datasets are divided into two main categories: interacting hands (IH) and single hand (SH). { \bf InterHand2.6M~\citep{moon2020interhand2}} features both precise human (H) and machine (M) 3D pose and mesh annotations, encompassing 1.36 million frames for training and 850,000 frames for testing. { \bf Re:InterHand~\citep{moon2024dataset}} consists of 739K video-based images and 493K frame-based images from third-person viewpoints, and 147K video-based images from egocentric viewpoints. { \bf COCO WholeBody~\citep{jin2020whole}} extends the COCO dataset~\citep{lin2014microsoft} by adding comprehensive whole-body annotations.
 It includes manual annotations covering the entire human body. { \bf FreiHand~\citep{zimmermann2019freihand}} is a dataset designed for single-hand 3D pose estimation, providing MANO annotations for each frame.
-It includes 4 × 32,560 frames for training and 3,960 frames for evaluation and testing. { \bf HO-3D~\citep{hampali2020honnotate}} focus on hand-object interactions, comprising 66,000 training images and 11,000 test images across 68 different sequences. { \bf HIC~\citep{tzionas2016capturing} } offers a variety of hand-hand and object-hand interaction sequences, along with 3D ground truth meshes for both hands.
+It includes 4 × 32,560 frames for training and 3,960 frames for evaluation and testing. { \bf HO-3D~\citep{hampali2020honnotate}} focuses on hand-object interactions, comprising 66,000 training images and 11,000 test images across 68 different sequences. { \bf HIC} provides diverse hand-hand interacting and object-hand interacting sequences and contains 3D GT meshes of both hands.
+It contains images with much more diverse and realistic appearances compared to InterHand2.6M.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

 We mainly adopt Mean Per Joint Position Error (MPJPE) and Mean Per Vertex Position Error (MPVPE) to measure the 3D errors (in millimeters) of the pose and shape of each estimated hand after aligning them using a root joint translation, and Mean Relative-Root Position Error (MRRPE) to measure the performance of relative positions (in millimeters) of two hands.
 Procrustes-aligned mean per joint position error (PA-MPJPE) and Procrustes-aligned mean per vertex position error (PA-MPVPE) refer to the MPJPE and MPVPE after aligning the predicted hand results with the Ground Truth using Procrustes alignment, respectively.
 To better investigate the impact of incorporating additional 2D information on performance, we introduce MPJPE-XY, MPJPE-Z, MPVPE-XY, and MPVPE-Z in the ablation study.
 These metrics calculate the hand recovery error of MPJPE and MPVPE relative to the ground truth in the XY and Z dimensions, respectively.